pymupdf/PyMuPDF/docs/pymupdf4llm/index.rst

 |PyMuPDF4LLM| is aimed to make it easier to extract |PDF| content in the format you need for **LLM** & **RAG** environments.
 It supports :ref:`Markdown extraction <extracting_as_md>` as well as :ref:`LlamaIndex document output <extracting_as_llamaindex>`.

+When using |PyMuPDF4LLM| with PyMuPDF-Layout, page layout detection will be greatly improved.
+This is true for table detection, but also for the detection of page headers and footers, footnotes, list items and text paragraphs.
+In addition two new methods become available, `to_json()` and `to_text()`.

 .. important::

     You can extend the supported file types to also include **Office** document formats (DOC/DOCX, XLS/XLSX, PPT/PPTX, HWP/HWPX) by :ref:`using PyMuPDF Pro with PyMuPDF4LLM <using_pymupdf4llm_withpymupdfpro>`.